Vinícius Júnior: Criticisms

-Activism
+On-field racism incidents and reactions

+La Liga has reported 26 incidents of racist abuse directed at Vinícius since October 2021.
+These have included racist chants by fans and the hanging of a mannequin made to look like Vinícius from a bridge near his team's training grounds.

+On 17 February 2026, during a Champions League match against Benfica, Vinícius scored the winning goal but was booked for excessive celebration toward the home crowd, before becoming involved in a heated confrontation that led to play being halted for around 10 minutes after he reported an alleged racist remark from Gianluca Prestianni, prompting UEFA's anti-racism protocol to be activated.
+Several Real Madrid teammates publicly supported him after the match, while Vinícius later reiterated his stance against racism and thanked supporters for their backing.
+UEFA announced the following day that it had opened an investigation to examine allegations of discriminatory behaviour.
+A racist remark carries a mandatory ten-game ban.
+Prestianni claimed he used a homophobic slur, rather than a racist one, toward Vinícius.
+In April 2026, UEFA banned Prestianni for six matches, with Prestianni to serve three.
+Prestianni covered his mouth with his shirt during the incident.
+FIFA president Gianni Infantino said players who do so should be sent off.

 Anti-racism activism

 In some incidents in 2023, Vinícius was subjected to racist slurs and chants from football fans in Spain, including an effigy of him being hanged from a bridge in Madrid.
 On 23 May 2023, four men were arrested by the Spanish Police in connection with the effigy.
 In response, Vinícius condemned La Liga for what he perceived as normalization of racism, and advocated for more stringent measures and penalties to combat racist behaviour.
 On 22 May 2023, Real Madrid released an official statement strongly condemning the racist abuse against Vinícius, viewing it as a direct attack on the democratic coexistence model of Spain; the club reported the incident as a "hate crime" to the Attorney General's Office, reserving its right to act as a private prosecutor in any ensuing proceedings.
 On 15 June 2023, Vinícius was selected by FIFA president Gianni Infantino to lead a special FIFA anti-racism committee composed of players.